 One starts with the singular simplicial set

-and throws away all the simplices except the basepoint in degrees and .
-Then one applies the Kan loop group functor (the simplicial analogue of the based loop space functor) to , obtaining an honest simplicial group
+and throws away all the simplices except the basepoint in degrees and , to get a reduced simplicial set.
+Then one applies the Kan loop group functor (the simplicial analogue of the based loop space functor, see here) to , obtaining an a simplicial group

 which happens to be cocommutative, since the group ring is cocommutative.
 Taking degreewise primitives, one then gets a reduced simplicial Lie algebra